-Chapter 3 - model time STePping environment Chapter 4 DOM model DOMain Chapter 5 TRA TRAcer equations (potential temperature and salinity) Chapter 6 DYN DYNamic equations (momentum) Chapter 7 SBC Surface Boundary Conditions Chapter 8 LBC Lateral Boundary Conditions (also OBC and BDY) Chapter 9 LDF Lateral DiFfusion (parameterisations) Chapter 10 ZDF vertical (Z) DiFfusion (parameterisations) Chapter 11 DIA I/O and DIAgnostics (also IOM, FLO and TRD) Chapter 12 OBS OBServation and model comparison Chapter 13 ASM ASsiMilation increment Chapter 16 SOL Miscellaneous topics (including solvers) Chapter 17 - predefined configurations (including C1D)
+Chapter 3 - model time STePping environment Chapter 4 DOM model DOMain Chapter 5 TRA TRAcer equations (potential temperature and salinity) Chapter 6 DYN DYNamic equations (momentum) Chapter 7 SBC Surface Boundary Conditions Chapter 8 LBC Lateral Boundary Conditions (also OBC and BDY) Chapter 9 LDF Lateral DiFfusion (parameterisations) Chapter 10 ZDF vertical (Z) DiFfusion (parameterisations) Chapter 11 DIA I/O and DIAgnostics (also IOM, FLO and TRD) Chapter 12 OBS OBServation and model comparison Chapter 13 ASM ASsiMilation increment Chapter 15 SOL Miscellaneous topics (including solvers) Chapter 16 - predefined configurations (including C1D)

-TABLE 1.1: Organization of Chapters mimicking the one of the model directories.
+Table 1.1: Organization of Chapters mimicking the one of the model directories.

-Common Data Format) with a optional direct access format for output.
+The model is implemented in FORTRAN 90, with preprocessing (C-pre-processor).
+It runs under UNIX.
+It is optimized for vector computers and parallelised by domain decomposition with MPI.
+All input and output is done in NetCDF (Network Common Data Format) with a optional direct access format for output.
 To ensure the clarity and readability of the code it is necessary to follow coding rules.
 The coding rules for OPA include conventions for naming variables, with different starting letters for different types of variables (real, integer, parameter...).
 Those rules are briefly presented in Appendix E and a more complete document is available on the NEMO web site.